-Ice Cream Dreams is happening ... stay tuned for details!
+Ice Cream Dreams is happening in 2021 ... stay tuned for details!

 In the meantime, read a bit about the inspiration behind Ice Cream Dreams